DS4PS/cpp-524-sum-2020/schedule.md

 **Question 3:**

-Identify a valid and reliable instrument that can be used to measure the latent construct.
+Identify a **valid and reliable instrument** that can be used to measure the latent construct.

 I would suggest using a google search to identify some possible measures of your construct with search terms like “measure of”, “instrument”, “items”, “reliability”, etc.

-Then search within an academic database like Google Scholar for an academic paper that has created a reliability score for the measure.
+Then search within an academic database like Google Scholar for an academic paper that has created a reliability score for the measure you found.

+For example, you could use "instrument" + "grit" to identify the survey used by Duckworth to measure *grit* in the examples above.

-For the instrument to produce a reliable measure of your construct there must be a scientific article published in a peer-reviewed journal that explains the instrument development process and reports a **Cronbach's Alpha** or similar alpha score above a 0.7.
+For the instrument to produce a reliable measure of your construct there must be a scientific article published in a peer-reviewed journal that explains the instrument development process and reports a **Cronbach's Alpha or similar alpha score above a 0.7**.

 In this context **alpha** refers to a reliability measure for the instrument on a scale of zero to one, NOT the confidence level in a hypothesis test (also called alpha).

 *You will cover Cronbach's Alpha more in other courses as well.
 For now note it is a measure of reliability (scale of 0 to 1) and most importantly a signal that the instrument was developed by trained psychometricians using appropriate scientific methods.
 There are many instruments that have not been properly tested and subjected to peer-review, and thus might not actually measure what it claims to measure.*